obabichev/articles/flask-react-heroku-netlify/part1.md

 ```

 After executing `source` command `(venv)` should be added to your
 terminal prompt.
-That means that your terminal session now
+That means that your terminal session is
 connected to this virtual environment and some magic will
 happen (like storing python packages in the `venv` directory)

 > (venv) Babichevs-MacBook-Pro:server obabichev$

-You always can close environment by command:
+You can always close the environment using the following command:

 ```shell script
 deactivate